StackExchange/stack-blog/_posts/2010-06-07-new-protected-question-status.markdown

 ---

 At the behest of the Super User moderators, we've instituted a new question status of **protected**.
-A protected question is like a [protected wikipedia article](http://en.wikipedia.org/wiki/Protection_policy) -- it **no longer allows additions by anonymous users**.
+A protected question is like a [protected Wikipedia article](http://en.wikipedia.org/wiki/Protection_policy) -- it **no longer allows additions by anonymous users**.